 On premise software may be the best option for your business based on the following factors:

 - You require complete control over your data security.
 This, for example, may be a necessary requirement for organisations that have strict security compliance regulations.

 - You already have the in-house resources and personnel to install, maintain and upgrade your existing IT resources and investments.

-- You have other services and software that will need to be integrated with your new software – there may be some limitations on integration with some cloud software vendors.
+- You have other services and software that will need to be integrated with your new software – there may be limitations on integration with some cloud software providers.

-- You need a solution as soon as possible.
-Typically, cloud software will take less time to implement compared with on-premises software.
+- You need a software solution as soon as possible.
+Typically, cloud software will take less time to implement compared to on-premises software.

 - You’re looking for a solution that can improve the way your organisation works remotely.
 Because cloud software is accessible from the Internet, your team and clients will be able to access their documents from anywhere with an Internet connection.

-Private cloud solutions will give you the ability to increase your security beyond public cloud solutions.
+We have already established the benefits of using a cloud based software provider, but these benefits can be heightened even further through the use of a private cloud option.
+A private cloud solution gives you the ability to increase your security beyond public cloud solutions, as well as benefiting from the security as if your software was installed on site.
 There’s also the ability for you to choose the location of your private cloud servers to ensure optimal performance and speed.
 Additionally, using a private cloud solution will give you the cost-effective scalability that on-premises will fall short on.

 With there now being a cloud solution for every business, for example public cloud, private cloud, and hybrid cloud; on-premises software will become a less popular option for businesses in the years to come.
 So, with the development of innovative cloud applications like Clinked, on-premises software is becoming out-dated in comparison.

 Our final key benefits of cloud software solutions to consider when weighing up the options between private cloud vs on premise: